15 datasets found

 Description

-In 2022, the rate of suicides among males was 16.4 per 100,000 population and among females it was 5.4 per 100,000.
-The rate of suicide has slightly decreased for both genders since the beginning of given time period of the statistic, although recent years has seen an increase again for both men and women.
-However, the rate of suicide for men has remained significantly higher than for women.
+In 2023, the rate of suicides among both men and women in England was at their highest recorded rates.
+The rate of among males was 17.4 per 100,000 population and among females it was 5.7 per 100,000.
+Recent years have seen an increase again for both genders, however, the rate of suicide for men has remained significantly higher than for women.
 Individuals seeking help for mental health issuesIn Great Britain, almost 70 percent have never visited a mental health professional, while eighteen percent consult with one at least once a year.
 Additionally, almost 60 percent of those with a psychiatric condition do not take any medication to control their condition.
 Mental health of young peopleThe COVID-19 pandemic had a huge impact of the mental health of many people, particularly young people.
 The share of all adults reporting to having experienced symptoms of depression doubled during the pandemic compared to before.
 Although for those in the age group 16 to 39 years, depression prevalence tripled.
 Among young people that had mental health concerns prior to the pandemic, a significant majority of those surveyed reported that their life had become worse due to the impact of the pandemic and subsequent restrictions.

 Learn how you can add new datasets to our index.